 Generally, children and teens who have

-sports or jobs, so that anyone who may have been exposed can be alerted.
-Testing is also recommended before a child is scheduled for medical procedures such as surgery, and when they're admitted to the hospital for any reason.
-The United States requires testing for SARS-CoV-2, the virus that causes COVID-19, after travel outside the state or country.
+sports, or jobs, so that anyone who may have been exposed can be alerted.
+Many hospitals also recommend testing before a child is scheduled for medical procedures such as surgery, and when they're admitted to the hospital for any reason.
+The United States requires testing for SARS-CoV-2, the virus that causes COVID-19, for unvaccinated people who are traveling internationally.

 It's recommended that children and teens who had close contact with someone who has COVID-19 be tested within 3 to 5 days afterward, whether or not they've been vaccinated.
-Close contact means having been less than 6 feet for a total of at least 15 minutes over a 24-hour period from a person with confirmed or probable case of COVID-19.
+Close contact means having been less than 6 feet away for a total of at least 15 minutes over a 24-hour period from a person with a confirmed or probable case of COVID-19.
 This exposure time would have taken place 2 days before the contact person became ill (or, if the person doesn't have symptoms, 2 days before they were tested) until the time they are isolated.

-Testing usually isn't recommended for indirect exposure--close contact with someone exposed to another child with COVID-19, but not the infect child themselves—unless the child contact later tests positive for COVID-19 or develops symptoms.
+Testing usually isn't recommended for indirect exposure—close contact with someone exposed to another child with COVID-19, but not the infected child themselves—unless the child contact later tests positive for COVID-19 or develops symptoms.

 What if my child was diagnosed with COVID-19 previously or got a COVID-19 vaccine?

 COVID-19 vaccines now available are safe, highly effective, and children should get them as soon as they are eligible.
 However, no vaccine provides 100% protection against SARS-CoV-2.
-In addition, while most SARS-CoV-2 variant strains are more contagious and may still infect people who have been vaccinated or who have already had COVID-19.
+In addition, some SARS-CoV-2 variant strains are more contagious and may still infect people who have been vaccinated or who have already had COVID-19.
 Typically, infection after vaccination results in mild or even no symptoms, but your child can still spread the virus.
 Children who have received the vaccine or who already had COVID-19 within the past 3 months and have symptoms of COVID-19 after being in close contact with someone who has it still should be tested for active infection.

 Types of COVID-19 tests